Yahweasel/nodejs-server-pages/README.md

 session.

-## include and compile
+## include, compile, and module

 `await include(filename)` includes the NJSP file named by `filename`, searched in the directory of the current file.
 Note that you can include normal JavaScript files with `require` instead; this is only for NJSP files.
+This behaves like `require`, insofar as it returns (a Promise which resolves to) an object, set by `module.exports` in the NJSP file referenced.

 `compile(filename)` parses and compiles `filename` into an asynchronous function in the same way as `include`, but does not run it.
 Note, however, that these functions take a map of all these globals as an argument, so the plain function is probably largely useless.

+`module.exports` will be exported to whoever includes this NJSP page, as with `require`.
+Otherwise, `module` is nothing like Node's `module`.

 # Technical details